 Sialic acids cap the terminal ends of glycans (sialoglycans), where they are enzymatically bonded to other monosaccharides, such as galactose, via glycosidic bonds.
-Over 20 sialyltransferases (STs), located within the Golgi apparatus, are tasked with attaching sialic acids to carbohydrates through an enzymatic process.37 Sialoglycans, expressed in various cell types, play crucial roles in determining the structure, stability, mobility, function glycoproteins and of glycolipids.
-These sialoglycans, present on the surfaces of receptors and adhesion molecules including growth factor receptors, integrins, laminin, and cadherins significantly influence cell-cell interactions and cellular adhesion to the extracellular matrix (ECM).
+Over 20 sialyltransferases (STs), located within the Golgi apparatus, are tasked with attaching sialic acids to carbohydrates through an enzymatic process.37 Sialoglycans, expressed in various cell types, play crucial roles in determining the structure, stability, mobility, and function of glycoproteins and glycolipids.
+These sialoglycans, present on the surfaces of receptors and adhesion molecules including growth factor receptors, integrins, laminin, and cadherins significantly influence cell-cell interactions and cellular adhesion to the extracellular matrix.
 Aberrant expression of STs has been documented across multiple cancer models.
-Specifically, overexpression of α2,6linked sialoglycoconjugates in CRC tissues has been correlated with poorer patient outcomes.38 Moreover, various cancer types have observed elevated serum concentrations of sialic acid.
+Specifically, overexpression of α 2,6linked sialoglycoconjugates in CRC tissues has been correlated with poorer patient outcomes.38 Moreover, various cancer types have observed elevated serum concentrations of sialic acid.